burkkyy/csci429-project/script.md

 But lets imagine now that we have a lot of tasks, too many for just us to handle.
 So we call another person, maybe a friend or sibling.
 Now that there are two people working on tasks, how should you divide up the tasks between you and your partner?

-If we try the method before, we dont always necessarily pick the most optimal schedule.
-**Show that naive method does not work with 2 processors**
-> animate the naive 1 processor case

-> Go through why method before does not work

-So what is the most optimal scheduling strategy?
+Before we look at the solution, lets make this problem easier to generalize.
+We can refer to tasks as T1, T2 and so on.

+We'll call the two people P1 and P2.
+In computer science terms, more generally, we can think of them as processors, that can process tasks.
+We'll also keep track of the tasks P1 and P2 are working on, currently it can be seen as empty.

+We'll also use the greek letter mu to represet the current time step.
+For now, we’ll assume that each task takes exactly one time step to complete.
+Later on we’ll explore what happens when tasks take different amounts of time.

+Lastly we'll call L the schedule, it shows the order in which tasks are done in.

+Now, let’s try processing these tasks using the same method as before — at each time step, we pick any task that has no remaining dependencies.
+Once a task is completed, we update the graph and continue choosing the next available tasks until everything is done.

+All the tasks are done, and we can see that it took 5 units of time to complete all 8 tasks.
+But can we do better?
+If we go back, we can see that there were two time steps where P2 wasn't doing any work, so maybe there’s a more efficient way to schedule everything.

 This question was studied in the early 1970s, and an algorithm was found by Edward Coffman and Ronald Graham in their 1971 paper `Optimal Scheduling for Two-Processor Systems`.
-In this presentation I will be refering to this algorithm as the CoffmanGrahamAlgorithm.
+In this presentation I will be refering to their method as the CoffmanGrahamAlgorithm.

 -- end

 ## 2-Processor CoffmanGrahamAlgorithm

-Before I show you the CoffmanGrahamAlgorithm
+-- begin

+So, what is the Coffman–Graham Algorithm?
+Here’s the full definition, exactly as it appears in the original paper.
+>animate algorithm

+For the purposes of this video, we won’t be using this formal definition.
+Instead, we’ll step through an example to build an intuitive understanding of how the algorithm works.